Review Sumerian Alkaid 10 inch telescope

 It’s easy to adjust and occasionally you’ll need to do so because it’s fixed to just a very small area (thin ring) and thus not rock solid.
 I do have to get used to the lack of a finder scope (right angled, upright image).
 Star hopping is a bit less straightforward without it, but you’ll just have to get used to that.

 The secondary mirror must be fitted (and collimated) each time because it would otherwise be impossible to fit into the compact case design.
-Fixing it is done quick and easy and Sumerian also thought about heating.
+Fixing is done quick and easy and Sumerian also thought about heating.
 A wire runs along one of the spiders to the secondary mirror holder.
 From here you simply have to connect a plug if condensation occurs.
-The whole is nicely put out of the lightpad so that it virtually doesn’t contribute to the total obstruction.
-With the use of two AA batteries the mirror is free of dew within 5 minutes and one can return to observing.
+The whole is nicely put out of the lightpad so that it doesn’t contribute to the total obstruction.
+With the use of two AA batteries the mirror is free of dew within 5 minutes so that you can quickly return to observing.

 When dismantling the Sumerian Alkaid, the secondary mirror is put away in the base by means of a single screw, a beautiful and effective solution.
 Finally, the light shield is fixed with two screws to the ring and with Velcro tape around four of the trusses, this way it’s fixed tight.
 I feel that a light shield is a must to reduce unwanted light and reflections at the eyepiece.

 Once the setup is done, the telescope should be collimated.
-First the secondary mirror is connected at a right angle to the focuser and evenly tightened to the holder by means of three collimation knobs.
-I use a laser to collimate the secondary and the laser in combination with a barlow for the main mirror.
-A potential check with a cheshire can be done afterwards.
-Of both mirrors, the secondary will be the most off axis as it must be fixed each session, but with the aid of the adjusting screws, it’s a breeze.
+First the secondary mirror is connected at the right angle to the focuser and evenly tightened to the holder by means of three collimation knobs.
+I use a laser to collimate the secondary and a cheshire for the main mirror.
+Of both mirrors, the secondary will be the most off-axis as it must be fixed each session, but with the aid of the adjusting screws, it’s a breeze.